HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Methodology:

 Similarly to graph transformer blocks, the CrossFormer adopts a standard ``Attn-Norm-MLP-Norm'' with residual connection, where ``Attn'' is Galerkin-type cross-attention~\cite{cao2021choose, li_transformer_2022}, allowing for arbitrary query position.
 By introducing three sets of basis functions $\{k_l(\cdot), v_l(\cdot), q_l(\cdot)\}_{l=1}^d$, the cross-attention $\operatorname{CAttn}$ reads:

-\faHandPointRight[regular] \textbf{\PhysGTN\ Decoder.} As discussed above, encoders lift the representation into a higher-dimensional space, increasing the degrees of freedom and allowing for the interpretation of input parameters and query positions.
+\faHandPointRight[regular] \textbf{\PhysGTN\ Decoder.} As discussed above, encoders lift the representation into a higher dimensional space, increasing the degrees of freedom and allowing for the interpretation of input parameters and query positions.
 The main task of the decoder is to project the latent feature back into the observable space.
 For a steady-state system, such as Darcy Flow, an $\operatorname{MLP}_\text{out}$ is utilised to project the latent feature to observable space

 However, for a time-dependent system, directly tracking all problem parameters and learning the whole temporal sequence raise complexity and lead to limited performance, especially problems with long temporal sequences, e.g. Diffusion Reaction.
 Consequently, inspired by~\cite{li_transformer_2022}, a recurrent-style propagator is adopted for time-dependent system decoding.
+The decision to utilise an RNN on top of the encoder features was driven by the requirement to capture temporal dependencies and propagate information across time steps, which is critical for the accurate simulation of PDEs over time.
+The latent state's role as input to the RNN over time is to maintain a continuous and coherent evolution of the system state, ensuring that predictions at each time step are informed by the accumulated knowledge of prior states.
 The encoder output is used as an initial state $\mathcal{H}_\text{Dec}^{0} = \mathcal{H}_\text{Enc}$, and fed into the propagator-MLP $\operatorname{MLP}_\text{prop}$ (with a residual connection) for recurrent running.
 After reaching a specific recurrent step, output-MLP $\operatorname{MLP}_\text{out}$ is used to project the latent feature to an observable space.
 The propagation in latent space from state $t$ to $t+\triangle t$, and the corresponding output projection, can be expressed as follows:

 The outputs of $\operatorname{MLP}_\text{out}$ are collected during the recurrent running $\hat{u}|_{t \in[\triangle t, T]} = [\hat{u}^{\triangle t}, \hat{u}^{2\triangle t}, \ldots,\hat{u}^{T}]$.